-Indicator Measure Description Evidence Collected Indicator 1: Measures 1a and 1b: The school implements the material Education terms of the education program.
-Program Ex: SPCSA site evaluations will confirm that the school is staying true to its approved application and programming, as well as review curricular materials and their alignment to Nevada Academic Content Standards.
+Indicator Measure Description Evidence Collected Indicator 1: Education Program Measures 1a and 1b: The school implements the material terms of the education program.
+Ex: SPCSA site evaluations will confirm that the school is staying true to its approved application and programming, as well as review curricular materials and their alignment to Nevada Academic Content Standards.
 Measures 1c and 1d: The school protects the rights of students with disabilities and EL students.
 Ex: For example, classroom observations include examples of students with an IEP or those learning English as a language.
 Student support is provided within small groups or teachers using interventions and supports to provide students with special needs and EL learners with meaningful access to grade-level content and standards.
-Indicator 3: Measure 3a: The school complies with governance Governance and requirements Reporting Ex: Board policies and oversight of Education Service Provider Indicator 4: Measure 4a: Student records under lock and key/stored Students and appropriately Employees Measure 4d: Personnel files are under lock and key/stored Indicator 5: appropriately Moscure Eb: School Measure 5b: Environment Evacuation plans for classrooms are posted The school has fire actinguishers on all fleers which are Environment The school has fire extinguishers on all floors which are tagged Active permit for food service (f applicable) Nurse requirements are met through visual check of health office, dispessed of sharper, eat, refrigerentien health office, disposal of sharps, cot, refrigeration
+Indicator 3: Governance and Reporting Measure 3a: The school complies with governance requirements Ex: Board policies and oversight of Education Service Provider Indicator 4: Students and Employees Measure 4a: Student records under lock and key/stored appropriately Measure 4d: Personnel files are under lock and key/stored appropriately Indicator 5: School Environment Measure 5b: Evacuation plans for classrooms are posted The school has fire extinguishers on all floors which are tagged Active permit for food service (f applicable) Nurse requirements are met through visual check of health office, disposal of sharps, cot, refrigeration